Skip to Main Content

 Newspaper photo of Judge Irwin S. Moise.
 Albuquerque Journal February 6th, 1963.

-Amarante Gallegos (AKA Burt Holmes)
+Amarante Gallegos (AKA Bert Holmes)

 March 6th.
 1967 legal notice of Rosana Gallegos as the administratrix of Amarante's estate.

-Rosana (Rosie) Overstreet Gallegos (AKA Bertha Mayers)
+Rosana Gallegos (AKA Rosie Overstreet, AKA Bertha Mayers)

 Legal notice from September 4th, 1967 listing Marth Holmes as the administratrix of Amarante's estate.